-Additionally, we expect to use a portion of the proceeds of the follow-on public offering that we completed in March 2013 to continue to upgrade and improve our IT systems to support our business growth.
+Additionally, we have used and expect to continue using a portion of the proceeds of the 2013 and 2014 offerings to continue to upgrade and improve our IT systems to support our business growth.
 However, we cannot assure you that we will be successful in executing these system upgrade and improvement strategies.
 In particular, our systems may experience interruptions during upgrades, and the new technologies or infrastructures may not be fully integrated with the existing systems on a timely basis, or at all.
 If our existing or future IT systems do not function properly, it could cause system disruptions and slow response times, affecting data transmission, which in turn, could materially and adversely affect our business, financial condition and results of operations.